axelpale/openmoji-spritemap-generator/README.md

 The configuration object `config` can take following options.

+- name: A string.
+A unique name for this emoji set.
+Affects file prefixes, html classes, and console output.
 - emojis: An array of emoji objects originating from openmoji.json.
 The order defines the order in the output.
-- name: A string.
-A unique name for this emoji set.
-Affects html classes and console output.
+- mode: Either 'png' or 'svg'.
+Do we merge PNG or SVG images.
+Default is 'png'.
-- emojiDir: A directory path to emoji images, downloaded from OpenMoji.
+- emojiDir: A directory path to emoji images, either PNG or SVG downloaded from OpenMoji.
-- targetImagePath: A file path where to save the sheet image.
-If emojiDir contains SVG images, then use the extension `.svg` and if PNG then `.png`.
-- targetHtmlPath: A file path where to save the image map HTML snippet.
-- targetJsonPath: A file path where to save the map data JSON.
-- targetCssPath: A file path where to save the sprite CSS.
+- targetDir: A directory path where to save the generated files.
 - emojiSize: An integer.
 The pixel width (=height) of emojis in emojiDir.
 Default is `72`.
 - columns: An integer.
 How many emojis to place on a single sprite sheet row.
 Default is `10`.
-- rows: An integer.
-How many rows of emojis.
 - backgroundColor: A string, parsed by [color](https://www.npmjs.com/package/color).
 Transparent by default.

 Additional notes:
-- If `emojis` provide less emojis than what could fit the columns and rows, then the remaining places are filled with the background color.
-- If `emojis` provide more emojis than what could fit the columns and rows, then the extra emojis are left out and not rendered.
 - Resizing emojis is not currently supported.
 You must resize the emojis beforehand and provide matching `emojiSize`.

 ## Known problems